fajan7/zomato_eda/README.md

 # Analysis of Zomato Restaurants in India

-Analyzed data for 1.3 million+ loans containing 26 columns using Pandas and NumPy.
+Analyzed data for 1.3 million+ rows containing 26 columns using Pandas and NumPy.

 Created visualizations (scatter plots, violin charts, geo heatmaps, etc.) using Seaborn & Plotly.